mulias/mulias.github.io/content/blog/2024-06-03-possum-intro.md

 if(12345, ["return", "this", "array"])
 {% end %}

-There's one edge case when passing values as parser args, which is that values which could be confused with parsers must be prefixed with a `$`.
+When passing values as parser arguments, any value that could be confused with a parser must be prefixed with `$`.
 This includes strings, numbers, and the constants `true`, `false`, and `null`.
 Arrays, objects, and `UpperCamelCase` variables are always values, so there's no need to disambiguate.

 {% possum_example_large(input="12345" input_rows=1 parser_rows=5) %}
 if(condition, Then) = condition $ Then